 - Students do not have to be part of IB at previous or future schools to be an IB learner at JT Moore.

 - IB at the middle years level is not a set curriculum.
 Teachers design instruction to provide rigorous, relevant experiences for all children.
 IB is a framework for instruction that addresses the whole child and gives us a common language to ensure that students are growing intellectually, socially, and emotionally.

 What does this mean for students?

-- Each student should complete 10 hours of community service and document their hours on the form found here.
+Each student should complete 10 hours of community service and document their hours on the form found here.
 Students can volunteer through an official organization such as Hands on Nashville, or they can document volunteer hours conducted through Girl Scouts or Boy Scouts, a religious organization, household chores, helping neighbors, etc. Any service without pay “counts.”
-Hours are accepted on a rolling basis, but are due by May 4, 2018.
-Hours from May 5, 2017 through May 4, 2018 will count.
-The form can be found by clicking here.
+Hours are accepted on a rolling basis but are due by May 1, 2021.